dhis2/dhis2-docs/src/commonmark/en/content/user/managing-dashboards.md

 character combinations: :) :-) :( :-( :+1 :-1.
 URLs are automatically
 detected and converted into a clickable link.

-Interpretations are sorted by date descending, with the most recent shown on top.
+Interpretations are sorted in descending order by date, with the most recent shown on top.
-Interpretation replies are sorted by date ascending, with the oldest shown on top.
+Interpretation replies are sorted in ascending order by date, with the oldest shown on top.

 ![](resources/images/dashboard/dashboard-interpretations.png)